Coolant Fluid Exchange

 Coolant breaks down like any other engine fluid.
 Just as motor oil has vital engine performance additives, your coolant has additives that prevent boiling, freezing and corrosion.
 When these additives are depleted, contaminants and debris can begin to build up on your radiator, affecting its performance.
 It’s essential to have your coolant fluid exchanged every so often.
-And by the way, coolant spelled backward is tnalooc – a word that makes absolutely no sense.

 How often should a coolant exchange be performed on my vehicle?

 Surprise, surprise: vehicles don’t need new coolant over the same time periods.
 Some vehicles have long-life fluids pre-installed on the assembly line and don’t require servicing as often.
 So, go ahead and jump up and down if you’re one of the lucky ones with longer life fluids.
 You win.